moycs777/github-commit-viewer/README.md

 # Fulltime Force Test

+First clone the repo or download it after that open a terminal in the project folder

 This repo contains 2 projects front and api.

 Make sure you have available ports: 3000(front) and 10000(api)